John Carlton Atherton

-Early Years
+Early years

-He was the son of James Chester Atherton (1868-1928) and Carrie B. Martin (1871-1909).
+"Jack" was the son of James Chester Atherton (1868-1928) and Carrie B. Martin (1871-1909).
 He was born in Brainerd, Minnesota.
 His father was Canadian born.
 His parents relocated from Minnesota to Washington State, with his maternal grandparents whilst he was still an infant.
 He attended high school in Spokane, Washington.

-Career

 During his early years he never displayed an aptitude for art; rather, his first love being nature and the activities he relished there, mainly fishing and hunting.
 He enlisted in 1917, serving briefly in the U.S. Navy for a year during World War I. At the end of the war, determined to get an education he worked various part-time jobs, as a sign painter and playing a banjo in a dance band to pay his enrolment fee at the College of the Pacific and The California School of Fine Arts (now the San Francisco Art Institute).
 Once there, he also worked in the surrounding studios developing his oil painting techniques.

 A first prize award of $500 at the annual exhibition of the Bohemian Club in 1929, financed his one way trip to New York City, which helped to launch his career as an artist.